Luke Spokes

-Luke Spokes (born 6 August 2000) is an English professional footballer who plays as a midfielder for National League North side Kidderminster Harriers.
+Luke Spokes (born 6 August 2000) is an English footballer who plays as a midfielder for club Hereford.

 Spokes began his career in Non-League football and played for Mangotsfield United, Yate Town and Taunton Town before signing a professional contract with Grimsby Town in the summer of 2020 whilst they were members of the EFL.
 He has also played for Boston United and Spennymoor Town on loan before joining Bath City permanently in 2022.